Are you interested in becoming a foster or adoptive parent?

 Held every 4th Thursday of the month at Sierra College Gateway, 333 Sunrise Blvd, Room 114, Roseville, CA, 95661

-Please RSVP for childcare to Alisa Bennett at firstname.lastname@example.org or 530-308-3283.
+To be added to the invite list or to RSVP contact Alisa Bennett at firstname.lastname@example.org or email@example.com or 530-308-3283.
 Please indicate the group of interest, Auburn or Roseville.

 Upcoming Foster Care and Adoption Orientation Nights